briangkatz/realtime-tweets/readme.md

 - Enter `localhost:3000` in your address bar and press `Enter`
 - You should now see a map being populated by tweet locations in real-time
   - Congratulations!

+#### Step 8 (optional): Deploy live app with Heroku

+- Create a GitHub repository for your version of the cloned `realtime-tweets` repo
+  - This is the product of Steps 1-7 above
+- Create a Heroku account [here](https://www.heroku.com/)
+- Download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)
+- Login to your Heroku online dashboard
+- Click `New`, then `Create new app`
+- Choose a name for your app and click `Create app`
+  - This name will become part of your app's URL (e.g. https://[app-name].herokuapp.com)
+- In the `Deploy` tab of your Heroku dashboard, find the `Deployment method` section
+- Click `GitHub / Connect to GitHub`
+- Search for the GitHub repository you created at the beginning of this step, and then click `Connect`
+- Click `Enable Automatic Deploys` to synchronize your `git commit` changes with your Heroku app
+- In the `Settings` tab of your Heroku dashboard, fipush` your repo changes
+- Click `Add buildpack`, select `nodejs`, and then click `Save changes`
+- Finally, `git add`, `git commit`, and `git push` the changes you made to your repository
+- Back in your Heroku dashboard, click `Open app` to load your live, real-time tweet map!

 ---